 Graduate Student Profile

-Cecilia Espinoza Morales is a PhD student and Fulbright Scholar from Chile.
+Cecilia Espinoza Morales is a PhD candidate and Fulbright Scholar from Chile.
 Her career goal is to become an education researcher and professor of P-12 engagement.
 She is particularly interested in understanding how students learn science, and making their learning experience socially and culturally relevant.Education

 M.S.
 Horticulture, Purdue University, USA